Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 #### Non-CO2 emissions

-Flying also generates NOx and water vapour in the form of contrails.
-Also radiative forcing means that emissions at altitude are likely to be two-three times higher than emissions at ground level.
-Greenhouse gas emissions stay in the atmosphere for a lot longer than the duration of your flight.
+CO2 is responsible for [only about a third of aviation's warming effect](https://ourworldindata.org/co2-emissions-from-aviation).
+Non-CO2 emissions such as nitrous oxide and water vapour in the form of contrails make up the rest.

+Emissions at altitude have more of a warming effect than emissions at ground level, meaning that [aviation's contribution to global warming is higher than the CO2](https://ourworldindata.org/co2-emissions-from-aviation) emissions alone.

 #### Global climate justice